-How to fix maximum upload and PHP memory limit issues in WordPress?
+How to Increase the Maximum File Size for Uploading and fix PHP memory limit issue in WordPress?

-If your WordPress site is hosted on shared web hosting or hosting, it is likely that you may sometimes encounter the error message that the size of the allowed memory has been exhausted.
+If your WordPress site is hosted on shared web hosting, it is likely that you may sometimes encounter the error message that the size of the allowed memory has been exhausted.

 Web servers are practically the same as a computer, they need memory to process requests and scripts from the hosted sites.
 When an amount of information is executed, when you reach the memory limit, you will end up seeing this error.

 In this short basic tutorial, we will show you a simple solution to increase the PHP memory limit on your server, with a choice of 3 methods.

 If you want to increase the maximum file upload size to WordPress, the first thing we recommend is to contact your web host to explain your needs.